Powerlearnproject/se-day1-assignment-James-Mbeyah/README.md

 For instance when creating an app, for consumers where user feedback is consistently integrated.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
-In a tech team the software developer writes and maintains code adds features, troubleshoots issues and makes sure the software functions smoothly.
+In a tech team the software developer writes and maintains code adds features, troubleshoots issues, and makes sure the software functions smoothly.
 They collaborate closely with colleagues to grasp project needs and create software solutions.

 The quality assurance engineer focuses on testing the software to guarantee it meets standards and requirements.
 They pinpoint any flaws report them and collaborate with developers to fix problems before the release.